 One way to think about a warehouse management system is that it provides a type of overarching “facility, packages and people” approach to warehouse operations.
 These software platforms manage everything from delivery shipping to employee scheduling, and integrate various types of analytics and business intelligence.
 This valuable data can be used to help company leaders fine-tune or revamp every warehouse operations process.

-Looking for a vendor that offers all of these features?
-Compare the top platforms in the Warehouse Management Software Leaderboard
+Looking for a vendor that offers all these features and more?
+Compare the top platforms with the Warehouse Management Software Leaderboard

 Features for Incoming Freight